hyperlane-xyz/solana/net/README.md

 ### Partition testing

-To induce the partition `net.sh netem --config-file <config file path>` To remove partition `net.sh netem --config-file <config file path> --netem-cmd cleanup` The partitioning is also removed if you do `net.sh stop` or `restart`.
+To induce partitioning, run net.sh netem --config-file <config file path>` To remove partition `net.sh netem --config-file <config file path> --netem-cmd cleanup` The partitioning is also removed if you do `net.sh stop` or `restart`.